-It’s important to look for a course provider with a good range of digital marketing courses– both foundational and advanced.
+It’s important to look for a digital marketing course provider in Singapore with a good range of courses– both foundational and advanced.
 This would allow you to progress smoothly if you should choose to level up after taking the foundational courses.
 While foundational courses are recommended for beginners, you’ll be surprised– many times seasoned professionals far ahead in their digital marketing career benefit a great deal from refreshers foundational courses provide as well.

 Accredited course providers

-The number of course providers in the field of digital marketing is growing day by day.
+The number of digital marketing course providers in Singapore is growing day by day.
 However, it is advisable to select one that has proper recognition from government bodies and has been in the space of digital marketing training for quite some time.

 In Singapore, learners are encouraged to attend courses by providers which are accredited by SkillsFuture Singapore and are an Approved Training Organisation (ATO).
 Apart from this, the course provider should have a proper assessment plan and offer a genuine certificate to all those who complete the course.

 Digital marketing is a vast subject and you will need resources and reference materials even after you finish the course.
-Look for course providers that offer post-course consultation to clear your doubts and fill in gaps if any.
+Look for digital marketing course providers in Singapore that offer post-course consultation to clear your doubts and fill in gaps if any.
 It also helps if the course trainers are seasoned industry professionals who have current, hands-on work experience.

-If you’re in the market for a digital marketing course, feel free to check out our range of courses here.
+If you’re in the market for a digital marketing course in Singapore, feel free to check out our range of courses here.
 Not sure where to start?
 Fret not, we have a course selector tool to guide you in the right direction.

 Of course, getting certified is only the first step.
 Many times, digital marketing roles require some level of real-world experience.
 If you’re willing to get your hands dirty, there are opportunities available in the job market today.